leetadena021/b3nc-tadena-arliegh/README.md

 ## 2017-10-25/26
 ### Getting Started with HTML
 Instruction are clear and concise.
-I recommend an assistant prof to check the work of students if the class are big.
+I recommend an assistant prof to check the work of the students if the class are big.

 ## 2017-10-25
 ### (TOPIC)